enriquearandajr/AURORA/backend/README.md

 Contains the notebooks used to experiment / test new features such as following music recommendation system tutorials and parsing through EEG Emotion Recognition datasets

 ## src :
-Contains the main scripts that power the BDJI: Remixed
+Contains the main scripts that power AURORA

 ## tools :
 Contains the helper functions used by the main scripts